 Oxygen is available in different forms all over town.
 The best oxygen treatment costs around $125/night, but feeling your best on your vacation is priceless!
 Call The Oxygen Guys who will deliver anywhere in Summit County.
 Read why oxygen concentrators are the most effective form of altitude sickness treatment before spending your O2 dollars anywhere else.

 For even more treatment, we recommend stopping by Sharper Edge Rejuvenation Clinic for oxygen therapy and/or medical grade, designer IV fluid therapy “cocktails.”
 Receive instant help for headaches, dehydration, hangovers, stress, and fatigue, and receive a 10% discount, exclusive to Book Breck guests!
 The IV preparations are administered only after medical clearance and in-house lab testing at no additional charge and prepared under sterile conditions.
 Be assured your fluids are mixed safely and correctly with the freshest ingredients possible.
 The Sharper Edge Rejuvenation Clinic is conveniently located on North Park Avenue with plenty of easy and free parking.
 (970) 771-3406.

 *If your symptoms still do not subside or if they grow worse after a day or two, or if you develop a wet cough, or the feeling of fluid collecting in your lungs, this may signal a more serious condition called High Altitude Pulmonary Edema (HAPE).
 HAPE requires immediate medical attention!
 Call 911 or go to St. Anthony Hospital emergency room in Frisco.

-If you have any questions about the Sharper Edge Rejuvenation Clinic or altitude sickness, feel free to give Book Breck a call as we are happy to help.
+If you have any other visitor questions, feel free to give Book Breck a call as we are happy to help.